adamyi/notes_to_keep/README.md

     --prefix=<pfx>    Append a prefix before the title of all notes.
                       A pair of [] will be put around it automatically.
 (Default: empty)
-    --no-time         Do not include creation time of the original note and its import time to Google Keep.
-By default, the creation time and import time is included as text at the beginning of the note in Google Keep.
+    --meta-header     Add a header message to the beginning of each note to include the original creation time of the note and the import time.
     --no-label        Do not create a label for all imported notes.
                       By default, we will create a new label for all imported notes.